25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Step Stool

-This may be the best thing you could gift your child.
-It may not look fun at first glance but just think of all of the things they can become a part of using a step stool.
+A step stool may be the best thing you could gift your child.
+It may not look fun at first glance, but just think of all of the things they can become a part of using a step stool.
 I think it could very quickly become the most fun gift your child receives because it allows them to be more independent, which is what every toddler really wants.
+Our twins will lug their step stool around the house so they can see and be involved in everything.

 Bird Feeder